jarokaz/mlops-labs/examples/tfx-cifar/README.md

 You can read more about the dataset in
 [CIFAR dataset homepage](https://www.cs.toronto.edu/~kriz/cifar.html).

-// TODO(ruoyu): Add instruction for generating the dataset.

 ## Lab environment setup
 To build and deploy the pipeline you need a workstation with the Python KFP and TFX SDKs and a Hosted Pipelines environment.